whuang67/Udacity_MachineLearning/P6_Capstone/report.md

 ### 2.4 Categorical Variables

 The rest 8 variables in our dataset are all categorical variables.
 They are "job", "marital", "education", "default", "housing", "loan", "contact" and "poutcome".
-The description of them are shown below.
+The description and barplots of them are shown below.

 - job: type of job ("admin.", "blue-collar", "entrepreneur", "housemaid", "management", "retired", "selfemployed", "services", "student", "technician", "unemployed", "unknown")
 - marital: marital status ("divorced", "married", "single", "unknown"; note: "divorced" means divorced or widowed)